-Cécile Simonis is a Belgian artist who has lived and worked in Edinburgh, Scotland, since 2011.
+I am a Belgian artist who has lived and worked in Edinburgh, Scotland, since 2011.

-Drawing is always a prominent feature in my work and guides the way I use various printmaking techniques such as cyanotype, screenprinting and stone lithography.
+My strong interest in graphic novels, cinema and photography is noticeable in my work and my main influences come from these disciplines.
+Drawing is always a prominent feature in my pieces and guides the way I build my artworks as well as the way I use various printmaking techniques such as cyanotype, screenprinting and stone lithography.

-You can find Cécile’s work at
+You can find my work at

 The Marchmont Gallery

 I am a trained teacher and have worked as an art teacher in Belgium, Canada and Scotland.
 I currently regularly teach illustration students at Edinburgh College of Art, as well as various drawing and illustration classes at The Edinburgh Drawing School, Edinburgh Printmakers and the National Museum of Scotland.

 If you are wondering how I make my prints, check out these great videos with demonstrations and explanations by the great Gillian Murray and Alastair Clark : Screenprinting